 - Be at least 21 years old

-- Demonstrate 7th grade level English proficiency by passing an exam administered by the Adult Care Home Program
+- Demonstrate 8th grade level English proficiency by passing an exam administered by Mt.
+Hood Community College: $10 fee

 - Be physically and mentally fit and able to provide care as verified by a medical practitioner

-- Have at least the equivalent of 1 year (1664 hours) verifiable experience providing care to adults in the population you intend to serve (Aging & People With Disabilities, Developmental Disabilities, or Mental Health & Addictions).
-A current Certified Nursing Assistant certificate counts as 6 months of experience toward class 1 license, as long as the CNA experience is reflective of population you wish to serve (typically APD)
+- Have at least the equivalent of 1 year of verifiable full-time experience providing care to adults in the population you intend to serve (Aging & People With Disabilities, Developmental Disabilities, or Mental Health & Addictions).
+A current Oregon Certified Nursing Assistant license counts as 6 months of experience toward APD class 1 license

 - Complete an eight hour Adult Care Home orientation, basic training, and pass the Multnomah County qualifying exam

 - Have enough financial resources to cover the cost of running your business for at least two months